Mental Health Foundation (Scotland) Ayrshire Writing Competition

 Titles are not included in the word count.
 The theme is “Connected” and how that relates to Mental Health.
 The first prize in each category is £20, second prize is £15 and third prize is £10.
 All entrants must be 16 years or over.

-You can enter all categories and enter as many times as you wish, as long as the entry fee is paid each time. £2 for one entry, £5 for three.
+You can enter all categories and enter as many times as you wish, as long as the entry fee is paid each time. £5 for up to three entries (one donation can be made for 3 people; the person making the donation just needs to tell us who else they are paying for) .
 You will not receive more than one prize in each category.
 The fee will go directly to the Mental Health Foundation (Scotland).

 The winners will be announced at a drinks reception and prize-giving at The Park Hotel, Kilmarnock on Thursday 23rd May from 6.00 to 8.00 p.m.
 Shortlisted entrants will be contacted by 1st May 2019 and invited to attend this event with a guest.
 After the ceremony, the winners will be formally announced on social media.